As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

-This meal is perfect for a special occasion and also easy enough to whip up on a weeknight.
+It’s a great recipe for special occasions and also easy enough to whip up on a weeknight.

 - Boneless, skinless chicken breasts.
 We’ll be slicing each one in half so we get nice thin chicken cutlets.